joseluisquiroga/sfz_organizer/README.md

 	9. The default policy is --keep.

 	10. If more than one action (--move, --copy, --purge, --add_sfz_ext, --normalize) is given, only the last one will be executed.

+	11. The most common error is: 'Cannot open file ...' because of lack of permissions.
+Give the user write permissions.

+	12. The name "purged" is reserved.
+A subdirectory under --from called "purged" is always ignored.

 	Examples:
 	=========